Can Machines Philosophize?: Philosophical views in the scientific realism debate

 Our work builds on the approach of Henne and coworkers \cite{Henne2024}, which employs a questionnaire to survey the views of physicists and philosophers of science within the scientific realism debate.
-The questionnaire consists of 30 statements, as listed in Table \ref{Table-1}, describing, either directly or indirectly through specific examples, four prevailing philosophical positions, that is, scientific realism (including several forms of selective realism), instrumentalism, pluralism, and perspectivism.
+The questionnaire consists of 30 statements listed in Table \ref{Table-1} describing, either directly or indirectly through specific examples, four philosophical positions, that is, scientific realism (including several forms of selective realism), instrumentalism, pluralism, and perspectivism.
 We briefly outline these positions.

-\emph{Scientific realism} \cite{Psillos1991} is the view that science portrays a faithful representation of the world (S1 and S2) by discovering objects that are beyond our perception (S4 and S6), such as electrons (S13, S15, S17, S18), and formulating theories that are at least approximately true (S8), such as the Big Bang theory (S20) or general relativity (S21).
+{Scientific realism} \cite{Psillos1991} is the view that science portrays a faithful representation of the world (S1 and S2) by discovering objects that are beyond our perception (S4 and S6), such as electrons (S13, S15, S17, S18), and formulating theories that are at least approximately true (S8), such as the Big Bang theory, as an example of speculative physics (S20),\footnote{{Speculative physics involves theoretical frameworks and conjectures to explore phenomena beyond currently available empirical evidence and testability.}} or general relativity (S21).
 This view is rooted in three commitments.
 First, a metaphysical commitment, holding that there exists a mind-independent reality, namely, a reality that is not sensitive to our specific theories (S14) or our particular approach to manipulate and describe it (S11).
 Second, a semantic commitment, holding that successful scientific theories ought to be interpreted as (approximately) true by correspondence (S21), thus revealing the actual features of reality (S23), e.g., the nature of space and time (S22).
-Third, an epistemic commitment, holding that the intrinsic scope of science is to achieve such truth by correspondence (S10, S26).
+Third, an epistemic commitment, holding that belief in scientific theories is justified by compelling epistemic reasons.
+These commitments are often complemented by the axiological claim that the scope of science is to achieve truth by correspondence (S10).